 The Razer Huntsman Elite is an outstanding gaming keyboard.
 Compared to other keyboards in its price range, it stands out for its incredible responsiveness.
 However, it lacks features such as dedicated macro keys and USB passthrough, which the Corsair K95 RGB PLATINUM XT offers for the same price.
 For more options, check out our recommendations for the best gaming keyboards, the best mechanical keyboards, and the best RGB keyboards.

 The Razer Huntsman Elite and the Razer BlackWidow Elite are very similar in terms of build, comfort, and extra features.
-The biggest differences are that the BlackWidow has a USB passthrough, and the Razer Orange switches provide a much better typing experience than the Linear Optical switches on our unit of the Huntsman.
-That said, both keyboards offer multiple switch options.
+The biggest difference is that the BlackWidow Elite's is available with Razer Linear Optical switches, and the Huntsman Elite is available with Razer tactile Orange, clicky Green, and linear Yellow switches.

 The Razer Huntsman is basically a less-featured version of the Razer Huntsman Elite, as it doesn't have dedicated media controls, underglow LEDs, and doesn't include a wrist rest.
 Otherwise, they're nearly identical and they both offer the same switch options.
 The Clicky Optical switches provide a better typing experience than the Linear Optical switches, but they also generate a lot more typing noise.

 The Razer Huntsman Elite and the Razer BlackWidow V3 are both incredible gaming keyboards.
 The V3 has onboard memory, and the linear Razer Yellow switches on our unit provide a better typing experience than the Razer Linear Optical switches on our Elite unit.
-Its higher pre-travel distance and actuation force help prevent accidental keystrokes.
+Its longer pre-travel distance and higher operating force help prevent accidental keystrokes.
 However, the Elite has a plushier wrist rest and three dedicated media control buttons instead of one.

 The Razer Huntsman Elite is better than the Razer BlackWidow for the most part.
 The Elite is available in two different optical switches, including the Linear Optical switches we tested.
 It's better-built and it comes with a wrist rest too.
 However, the Razer Green switches on the BlackWidow offer a better typing quality.